Important Dates & Information:

 ARCH 708 – Technological Processes in Material Systems - This technique-based course focuses on computational design methodologies, which place materiality as a primary agent in the generation of complex morphologies.
 Topics covered will include topology, form-finding, computational simulation and analysis, and self-organizing self-structured systems.
 Work of the course will be combine material explorations with digital simulations.

-ARCH 714 – Masters if Science in Architecture Proseminar - The course engages interdisciplinary work, projects and scholarship related to the MS areas of concentration (digital technologies, material systems, conservation, and design health) - through lectures, class discussion, and guest lectures including experts in the MS concentration areas.
+ARCH 714 – Masters of Science in Architecture Proseminar - The course engages interdisciplinary work, projects and scholarship related to the MS areas of concentration (digital technologies, material systems, conservation, and design health) - through lectures, class discussion, and guest lectures including experts in the MS concentration areas.

 ARCH 700 – MS Practicum in Material Systems - The course applies knowledge attained from the prerequisite courses towards project-based work in a ‘design laboratory’ setting.
 Students work individually and collaboratively on topics framed by the faculty’s research focus.

-739-101 – MS Capstone in Material Systems - The capstone course is an intensive team-based research project under the direction of the capstone faculty.
+ARCH 739 – MS Capstone in Material Systems - The capstone course is an intensive team-based research project under the direction of the capstone faculty.
 The project is intended to be related to the research of the faculty as a means to investigate innovative aspects for the application of material systems.
 This work will be executed collaboratively in a format defined by the scope and demands of the project.

 In addition to dedicated courses within the concentration, students are able to take 4 elective courses to advance their knowledge of related topics.
 A minimum of two of these electives must be university electives that allow for a connection to the university at large and expands respect for research methodologies beyond the discipline.